Pirapora, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Make sure to find the right type.
-The majority of adapters currently available are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and N. It's important that you get the correct kind.
+The majority of adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most areas.

 June

-If you vacation in Pirapora during June, you will probably notice that it is extremely warm and very dry with almost no rain.
-Temperatures tend to hover around the 80s F (high 20s C) during the day, while at night they can dip into the 50s F (low 10s C).
+June for Pirapora is extremely warm and very dry with almost no rain.
+Temperatures average in the 80s F (high 20s C) during the day.

 What to wear/what to pack: